 EVLA is an outpatient procedure most commonly carried out under local anaesthetic which means you’ll be able to walk in and walk out the same day.
 Treatment typically takes approximately 1 to 2 hours depending on whether one or both legs are treated.
 Compared with older surgical treatments for varicose veins, endovenous laser treatment is described by most patients as a well-tolerated comfortable procedure with a very smooth recovery period.

-EVLA is now considered as the definitive treatment for varicose veins and has itself undergone a number of refinements since its introduction over two decades ago.
-Centre for Surgery are one of the few providers to utilise the new 1940 nm wavelength which is considered by many vein experts to be the most effective wavelength for the treatment of varicose veins.
-We strongly believe that patients are not being best served by being offered only a surgical solution for varicose veins consisting of ligation and stripping under a general anaesthetic and this treatment should not be offered as a first line treatment for varicose veins.
+EVLA is now considered the definitive treatment for varicose veins and has undergone a number of refinements since its introduction over two decades ago.
+Centre for Surgery is one of the few providers to utilise the new 1940 nm wavelength which is considered by many vein experts to be the most effective wavelength for the treatment of varicose veins.
+We strongly believe that patients are not being best served by being offered only a surgical solution for varicose veins consisting of ligation and stripping under a general anaesthetic and this treatment should not be offered as a first-line treatment for varicose veins.

 What does EVLA involve?